Terrorism in New Zealand: 2007 anti-terror raids

 Seventeen people were arrested in co-ordinated raids on 15 October 2007 by Police Armed Offenders Squads and Special Tactics Group.
 Those arrested included environmental activists and Māori separatists, including noted activist Tame Iti, but the raids also included roadblocks in the Urewera area by armed police who searched and questioned everyone who passed through.

 After lengthy legal proceedings, none of those arrested were convicted of anything more serious than violation of gun license rules under the Arms Act.
 Although the search warrants used indicated that terrorism related offences were involved, no charges were laid under the 2002 Terrorism Suppression Act—with the Solicitor-General describing the legislation as "complex and incoherent".
 Major amendments to the Act were being pushed through Parliament at the time of the raids, as well as legislation creating the charge of "participation in an organised criminal group", justified as necessary to address gang violence, a charge which was unsuccessfully applied to four of those arrested.

-Operation Strand

-In early September 2021, Police arrested a North Shore resident for plotting to stage a terror attack against non-Muslims in Auckland.
-The defendant had first taken an interest in ISIS at the age of 16 years.
-In 2021, an undercover Police officer posing as an ISIS sympathiser befriended the defendant via social media.
-Over a one month period, the defendant had discussed his plans with the undercover officer to stage a terrorist attack in Auckland including 80 potential targets and methods including camouflage clothing and two knives.
-The defendant was arrested following the 2021 Auckland supermarket stabbing.
-In March 2023, Justice Rebecca Edwards of the Auckland High Court sentenced the 21-year old defendant to two years and five months' imprisonment for plotting to killing 20-30 non-Muslims.
+Robert Gilchrist

+In December 2008, Christchurch man Robert Gilchrist was exposed by his activist partner as a police informant, having been paid $600 a week to infiltrate a number of activist and political groups since 1998.
+Gilchrist was given the codename “Muldoon” by police, and had infiltrated animal rights groups, Greenpeace, Labour, Greens, anti-war groups, the Engineering, Printing and Manufacturing Union, the Maritime Union, the Council of Trade Unions, and other associations.
+Gilchrist had been working under the National Security Investigations Team since it was set up in 2004 as part of counter-terror legislation, a joint operation between police, the NZDF, NZSIS and GCSB.

+In 2013, Gilchrist sued the police for $550,000 in damages over his time as an informant, including lost wages and damages for distress and humiliation.
+Gilchrist and police settled in 2015 for an undisclosed amount.